ChrisVeigl/BrainBay/README.md

   * Cursorkey integration for Oscilloscope and Threshold Windows
   * Oscilloscope features snapshots for training reporting
   * SessionManager and Sessiontime elements for menu-based selection of design

+Note that the recently added LSL-support is still buggy.. fixing this will need more time!

 Link to Release and other Infos
 -------------------------------